-The majority seems to bias against refined coconut oil and consider it as a bad product for skin care.
+The majority seems to bias against refined coconut oil and consider it a bad product for skin care.

 Well, just because they call it “refined coconut oil” doesn’t mean it’s bad for your skin.
 It could be good for your skin depending on the quality of coconut oil you use.

-For example, the coconut oil I’m using for my skin right now is of a very good quality.
+For example, the coconut oil I’m using for my skin right now is of a pretty good quality.
 It’s organic RBD (refined, bleached and deodorized) coconut oil.
 I want the best for my skin so I will pay a few bucks more for the organic one.

 How good is that refined coconut oil for my skin?

-As compared to using virgin coconut oil for my skin, this refined coconut oil feels lighter.
+As compared to using virgin coconut oil on skin, this refined coconut oil feels lighter.
 Because of that, my skin absorbs it relatively faster.

 On top of that, this coconut oil bears whatever benefits for skin that virgin coconut oil has, except for its odor.

 For instance, its antimicrobial properties can help to fight and keep off harmful germs on my skin.
 Its 90% saturated fats protect my skin against free radicals and hence, oxidative stress.
 It also has about 60% medium-chain fatty acids that help to boost the metabolism of my skin cells.

 So, refined coconut oil is not at all bad for skin.
-You can also use this coconut oil for acne too.
+You can also use refined coconut oil for acne treatment too.
 Again, it all boils down to the quality you use.